The area of a pentagon formula is based on its sides and apothem length.

 A pentagon is a five-sided polygon in geometry.
 It may be simple or self – intersecting in shape.
 The five angles present in the Pentagon are equal.
 A regular pentagon has all of the sides and angles are equal.

 Pentagons can be regular or irregular and convex or concave.
 A regular pentagon is one with all equal sides and angles.
-Its interior angles are 108 degrees and its exterior angles are 72 degrees.
+Its interior angles measure 108 degrees and its exterior angles measure 72 degrees.
 An irregular pentagon is a shape that does not have equal sides and/or angles and therefore does not have specified angles.
-A convex pentagon is one whose vertices, or points, where the sides meet, is pointing outwards as opposed to a concave pentagon whose vertices point inwards.
+A convex pentagon is one whose vertices, or points, where the sides meet, are pointing outwards as opposed to a concave pentagon whose vertices point inwards.
 Imagine a collapsed roof of a house.

 Area Formula for a Pentagon

 |A = (5 ⁄ 2) × s × a|

 - “s” is the side of the Pentagon